 However, as these antidepressants are effective, pain management has grown to be common off-label use for this class of drugs.
 Particularly effective are those within the Serotonin-Norepinephrine Reuptake Inhibitors (SNRI) category, making medications such as Cymbalta (duoluxine) are categorical favorites.

 For individuals who suffer from arthritis pain, prescription drugs that fall into the corticosteroid family are an effective and powerful form of pain relief.
 These medications are given in the form of injections to the affected site and are often repeated in scheduled sets of 3 to 6

 But not all steroids for back pain relief are injected.
-There is also such as oral steroids.
-It is a non-narcotic type of medication that acts as a powerful anti-inflammatory.
+The option for oral steroids also exists, providing a medication that works to decrease inflammation without the use of narcotics.
 However, as long-term use can cause adverse side effects and complications, they are generally only prescribed for a maximum of two weeks at a time.
 For persistent pain, alternative methods are recommended.

 As referenced above, several alternative therapies exist to help back pain.
 While these treatments can be used by themselves, they are generally more effective when used in conjunction with over the counter pain relievers, prescriptions, or some other medication-based care.

 A physical therapist works with the anatomy of the body, teaching individuals exercises, stretches, and movement techniques to help their condition.
 Pain is reduced in many ways, such as cultivating better core strength, expanding range of motion, and promoting resilience.

 Commonly confused with physical therapy, occupational therapists take a more rounded, whole-person approach to their solutions.
 This could include teaching clients new ways to do daily tasks to reduce their pain and provide external resources for pain management.